You are using an outdated browser. Please upgrade your browser to improve your experience.

 Rotations within a market are one of the more bemusing things for fund managers to witness.
 That one bucket of stocks can be seen to be more or less attractive than another in any given time period – without reference to the underlying prospects of those companies – seems one of the less effective ways to think about managing money.

 This said, it isn’t completely without logic.
-For example, in a higher interest rate world, cheaper stocks (and we would argue lower quality companies) become relatively more attractive than more highly valued stocks (represented by companies with better prosects).
+For example, in a higher interest rate world, cheaper stocks (and we would argue lower quality companies) become relatively more attractive than more highly valued stocks (represented by companies with better prospects).
 Also, certain industries group into these buckets.
 Commodity stocks are usually in the value bucket, therefore if investors become more optimistic about this area value performs better.

 In the last few weeks, the strength of the global economy, combined with heightened inflation expectations and geopolitical tensions, has caused a market rotation into value and away from growth.
 As always, value investors will make the case this is logical given the valuation differential versus growth and the prospects for businesses within this area.
 Growth investors will say this may be true today, but weaker business models will ultimately undermine value versus growth, much as it did in 2023.